GeospatialPython/pyshp/README.md

 	>>> sf.shapeTypeName == 'POLYGON'
 	True

-Other pieces of meta-data that we can check includes the number of features, or the bounding box area the shapefile covers:
+Other pieces of meta-data that we can check include the number of features and the bounding box area the shapefile covers:

 	>>> len(sf)